 Dating can be anxiety inducing, but having your best furry mate by your side can help to ease the nerves.

-“They really bring so much good energy,” says The Social Dog Company owner Tatum Brown, whose Dating with Dogs event will soon come to Melbourne after stints in Sydney and Canberra.
+“They really bring so much good energy,” says The Social Dog Company owner Tatum Brown, whose Dating with Dogs event will soon come back to Sydney after an event in May.

 Dating with Dogs is an opportunity to bring your dog along for an afternoon of mingling, games and doggo-themed cocktails.
 Your dog will have a good time, too.
 Dog-friendly doughnuts, cupcakes and cakes are available, and there’s even a complimentary vet check at the event.
 The dog-themed cocktail menu includes the Moscow Mutt made with vodka, lime juice and ginger beer.
 And there’s an Espresso Paw-Tini and a Canine Cosmo.